beezwax/bzbond-server-microbond-example/README.md

 1. An asynchronous function that will receive a fastify instance, as well the plugins options
-1. An [fastify plugin options
+1. Optional: A [fastify plugin options object](https://www.fastify.io/docs/latest/Reference/Plugins/#plugin-options).
-   object](https://www.fastify.io/docs/latest/Reference/Plugins/#plugin-options).

 The function is in charge of defining all the custom routes you want your